dusthillresident/SuperNuts2/README.md

 It's also been visually inspected by plotting points in 3D space and plotting randomly coloured pixels to a 640x480 image.
 Screenshot are included in this repo.
 Take a look!

 Thank you for checking this out.
-Please don't hesitate to contact me with any questions.
+Please don't hesitate to contact me with any questions!